alexbeletsky/copter/README.md

 *Pure* front-end applications and *no-backend* movement requires an easy to use front-end (static) applications hosting and management.

 Copter.io provides a service for hosting static applications in cool way.
 No more FTP uploads, pure `git` management + `cli` for configuration.

-## What's the value?

 We provide value for developers who work on frontend applications using HTML/CSS/JS and require a platform to host their apps.

-It’s free for open source projects and educational projects (blogs, student communities, science etc.).
-For commercial there is a subscription plan.

 ## What type of projects?